Abibubble/noffle-my-needs/README.md

 * Email verification before a user can set their Noffles.
 * Enter user's password to delete user account.
-* Dynamic desk movement to allow for different office layouts.
+* Dynamic desk movement on the Office page to allow for different office layouts.

 ### Audio